 Last Man Standing : Abu Garcia Suveran

 The following review is a revised version of a review I wrote in 2002, titled "Suveran: The last man standing".
-That original title reflected the fact that at time, I believed that the Suveran was the last remaining spinning reel still being built anywhere in the western world.
-Things have changed since.
-Now Zeebaas makes spinning reels in America, Accurate introduced their American built TwinSpin spinning reel, and I've verified that Peerless Bam are still building their world class spinning reels in France.
+That original title reflected the fact that at time I believed the Suveran to be the last remaining spinning reel still being built anywhere in the western world.
+Things have changed since; at the time of writing this Zeebaas is making spinning reels in America, Accurate is offering an American built spinning reel called the "Twin Spin", and I've verified that Peerless Bam is still building spinning reels in France.
 In a twist of fate though, the Suveran was discontinued, and now Abu make all their spinning reels in China.

 I was recently asked by a reader about my all time top 3 spinning reels.
 What must have been 100s of reels that I've used since I was 8 rushed into my head while trying to figure out which three stand out on the top.
 Reels fought over second and third positions, but there was no fighting in my mind giving the #1 spot to the Suveran, as the finest, most ingenious, and best engineered spinner ever made.
 The following illustrates why.